ramottamado/ramottamado.github.io/_posts/2022-02-11-low-level-left-join-in-apache-flink.md

   - apache flink
   - left join
 description: Using Apache Flink stateful stream processing to do left join between streams.
-excerpt: 'To do low-level left join between streams in Apache Flink, we need to utilize one of the Flink''s process function classes, i.e. KeyedCoProcessFunction class.'
+excerpt: 'To do low-level left join between streams in Apache Flink, we need to utilize one of the Flink''s operators, i.e. KeyedCoProcessFunction.'
 preview: /assets/images/flink-1.webp
 redirect_from:
   - /low-level-left-join-in-apache-flink/
   - /low-level-streams-left-join-in-apache-flink/
-lastmod: '2022-02-15 01:25 +0700'
+lastmod: '2022-02-20 20:53 +0700'
 ---

 ## Background

-To do low-level left joins between streams in Apache Flink, we need to utilize one of  Flink’s process function classes, i.e. `KeyedCoProcessFunction` class.<!--more--> The `KeyedCoProcessFunction` class gives us the ability to use Flink's [keyed state][flink-state].
+To do low-level left joins between streams in Apache Flink, we need to utilize one of  Flink’s operators, i.e. `KeyedCoProcessFunction`.<!--more--> The `KeyedCoProcessFunction` operator gives us the ability to use Flink's [keyed state][flink-state].
 Flink's keyed state is used to hold the state of the dimension stream, which is the stream we use to enrich the main stream.
 In this implementation below, every time we pass a record into the main stream, the `KeyedCoProcessFunction` will look into the state of the dimension stream, and then call a method to transform the main stream with data from the dimension stream.
-After that, the `KeyedCoProcessFunction` will output the transformed data to be processed with another process function or to be put into a sink.
+After that, the `KeyedCoProcessFunction` will output the transformed data to be processed with another operator or to be put into a sink.

 ## Implementation